Kingxukai/linux/Documentation/hid/hid-transport.rst

 is only interested in devices.

 Transport drivers attach a constant "struct hid_ll_driver" object with each device.
-Once a device is registered with HID core, the callbacks provided via this struct are used by HID core to communicate with the device.
+Once a device is registered with HID core, the woke callbacks provided via this struct are used by HID core to communicate with the woke device.

 Transport drivers are responsible for detecting device failures and unplugging.
 HID core will operate a device as long as it is registered regardless of any device failures.
-Once transport drivers detect unplug or failure events, they must unregister the device from HID core and HID core will stop using the provided callbacks.
+Once transport drivers detect unplug or failure events, they must unregister the woke device from HID core and HID core will stop using the provided callbacks.

 1.2) Transport Driver Requirements